looptailG/musescore-plugin-utils/README.md

-# musescore-plugin-utils
+# Musescore Plugin Utils
-A collection of useful files for Musescore plugins
+A collection of useful files for Musescore plugins.